 Through its alcohol education expenditures, the Mecklenburg County ABC Board provides education and substance abuse funding to community partners

-The ABC Law Enforcement Division employs fourteen (14) officers with full arrest powers throughout the State.
+The ABC Law Enforcement Division employs fifteen (15) full-time and ten (10) part-time officers with full arrest powers throughout the State.
 The unit also empowers certain officers within the Charlotte-Mecklenburg Police Department to primarily enforce North Carolina alcoholic beverage laws.

 The Mecklenburg County Alcoholic Beverage Control manages the sale of distilled spirits through business principles that promote excellence in customer service, establishes effective alcohol education partnerships, administers regulatory provisions, and instills financial accountabilities that benefit those we serve.